james-bowman/nlp/README.md

 ## Planned

 * Pipelining of transformations to simplify usage e.g. vectorisation -> tf-idf weighting -> truncated SVD
-* Stop word removal to remove frequently occuring words e.g. "the", "and"
 * Stemming to treat words with common root as the same e.g. "go" and "going"
 * Feature hashing implementation ('the hashing trick') for reduced reliance on "completeness" of training dataset
 * Querying based on centroid of queries rather than just a single query.